 - Stay employed or be attending regular school/vocational training

-Potential Collateral Consequences of a Drug Crimes Conviction
+What Are the Potential Collateral Consequences of a Drug Crimes Conviction?

 Typically, when people think about the consequences of a drug-related conviction, they think about paying hefty fines and spending time in jail.
 What most individuals fail to realize is the life-long impact that a criminal conviction can have on various rights and privileges.